percona/xtradb-cluster-tutorial/doc/00-Initial Setup.rst

 Notes
 ------

+- Each node is running a primary IP on the 192.168.70.0/24 subnet.
+For the purposes of these exercises, this is the network for all client connections as well as cluster replication and any other tasks.

 - Virtualbox *might* crash your laptop every once in a while.
 If you don't like it, ask Oracle for your money back.

 - Running the command ``baseline.sh`` on any node will do the following: